rylielovee/Bird-Frenzy/README.md

 ### Game Description

-You are a cute little bird who has severely made all the other birds angry by stealing some of their food (bird seeds).
+You are a cute little bird who has severely made all the other birds angry by stealing their food.
 Defend yourself from the wave of bird attacks!

 ### Controls

--   Movement
+-   Movement:
     -   Up: W
     -   Down: S
     -   Left: A